 Here are the best places to take pictures on the North Shore of Minnesota:

 Gooseberry Falls is a great stop on the North Shore full of spectacular waterfalls.
-As one of the larger parks in North Shore you’ll find plenty of trails, waterfalls, and things to see at Gooseberry Falls.
+I loved taking a long exposure photo of the main waterfall.
+As one of the larger parks in North Shore you’ll find plenty of trails to hike.

 The historic Split Rock Lighthouse is well worth seeing.
 The lighthouse offers a visitor center, tours, and plenty of history.